NUKnightLab/TimelineJS-Wordpress-Plugin/readme.txt

 == Changelog ==
+= 2.31.0.0 =
+* Update to TimelineJS 2.31.0: Add languages: 'ro' (Romanian), 'th' (Thai); minor fixes to language files for 'es' (Spanish) 'fa' (Farsi), 'hu' (Hungarian), 'no' (Norwegian); add OpenStreetMap as a map option ('osm'); Support '.svg' as an image media type; support custom thumbnails when no media is specified; clearer warning about "compatibility mode" to IE users.

 = 2.30.0.0 =
 * Update to TimelineJS 2.30.0: Fix language code for 'zh-cn' (Chinese); add 'fa' (Farsi); Move 'remove' function from Array.prototype to a util method to avoid adverse affects on other JS code.